Intro-Sci-Comp-UIowa/biol-4386-course-project-tatagozli/README.md

 Overall, I am pleased with my final product, and I look forward to discussing the figure with my P.I. to get her thoughts on it.
 Regarding the course, I got a lot out of it.
 That being said, I am far from skilled in R, Python, or Unix.
 However, I have an introductory understanding of all these systems and feel I could learn them more easily if I needed to in the future.
 I did see a lot of personal improvement in this course.
 Most notably, I am comfortable with  Unix and Github.
-For example, I can make directories, files, and write stuff in markdown in my fastx terminal and push any changes to github.
+For example, I can make directories, files, and write stuff in markdown in my fastx terminal and push any changes to github relatively easily.
-I was not able to do these things before I took the course, and these basic skills should help if I take future courses or workshops in computer science.
+I was not able to do these things before I took the course.
+I think  these basic skills will be helpful if I take future courses or workshops in computer science.